News Updates 2022

 2022-12-27T07:50:57+00:00December 27th, 2022|

-Suttur, December 26, 2022: The Command Area Development Authority (CADA), Mysuru, Cauvery Basin Projects, Mysuru, Deparment of Veterinary Sciences, Mysuru, and the Mangalore Chemicals and Fertilizers, Hassan, in association with the ICAR JSS Krishi Vignan Kendra, Suttur, had organized the Farmers Day, at the JSS KVK, in Suttur, on December 23, 2022.
+Suttur, December 26, 2022: The Command Area Development Authority (CADA), Mysuru, Cauvery Basin Projects, Mysuru, Department of Veterinary Sciences, Mysuru, and Mangalore Chemicals and Fertilizers, Hassan, joined hands with the ICAR JSS Krishi Vignan Kendra, Suttur, to celebrate Farmers Day at JSS KVK in Suttur on December 23, 2022.

-Sri Omkarmurthy, Sales Officer, Mangalore Chemicals and Fertilizers, Hassan, informed that the price of 45 kgs fertilizer bag costs Rs.
-2,340, whereas it costs the farmers just Rs.
-280 after deducting the Rs.2,060 govenrment subsidy amount.
-He advised the farmers to use fertilizers based on the soil examination report in order to protect the soil fertility.
+Sri Omkarmurthy, Sales Officer from Mangalore Chemicals and Fertilizers, Hassan, shed light on the cost-effectiveness of fertilizers for farmers.
+He explained that while a 45 kg fertilizer bag costs Rs.
+2,340, farmers only pay Rs.
+280 after deducting the government subsidy of Rs.
+2,060.
+Sri Omkarmurthy advised farmers to use fertilizers based on soil examination reports to protect soil fertility.

-Presiding over the program Smt.
+Presiding over the program, Smt.
 H.V.
-Divya, Senior Scientist and Incharge Head of the ICAR JSS KVK informed that every year the ‘Farmer’s Day’ is observed on December 23, in commemmoration of India’s fifth Prime Minister Chowdhary Charan Singh.
-“Agriculture contributes 20% out of the total GDP of our country.
-Farmers should adopt new and modern technology in farming and gain more profits,” she said and also advised the farmers to reduce the dependence on fertilizers and instead use Nano urea.
+Divya, Senior Scientist and Incharge Head of ICAR JSS KVK, highlighted the significance of Farmers Day, celebrated annually on December 23 in remembrance of India’s fifth Prime Minister, Chowdhary Charan Singh.
+She stressed the need for farmers to adopt new and modern technologies in agriculture to enhance profitability.
+Smt.
+Divya also advised farmers to reduce dependence on fertilizers and explore the use of Nano urea.

-Sri S. Mahadevu, Member, Sugarcane Board, Sri Nagarajappa, Deputy Director, Horticulture Department and Dr. Nikhith, Veterinarian were present.
+The event witnessed the presence of Sri S. Mahadevu, Member of the Sugarcane Board, Sri Nagarajappa, Deputy Director of the Horticulture Department, and Dr. Nikhith, Veterinarian.

-Farmers, Sri Narayan Rao Shinde, of Hulyalu Village, Hunsur Taluk and Sri Chinnabuddhi, of Danayakanapura, T. Narasipur Taluk and Sri Sundarswamy of Bannahallihundi were felicitated on the occasion.
+On this occasion, farmers Sri Narayan Rao Shinde from Hulyalu Village, Hunsur Taluk, Sri Chinnabuddhi from Danayakanapura, T. Narasipur Taluk, and Sri Sundarswamy from Bannahallihundi were felicitated for their notable contributions.

-Sri J.G.
-Ramanna welcomed and Sri Shamraj mastered the program.
+The program was inaugurated by Sri J.G.
+Ramanna, and Sri Shamraj served as the anchor of the program.

 Jagadguru Sri Shivarthreeshwara Shivayogi Mahaswamiji’s 1063rd Jayanthi Mahotsav on December 22